Agenda

 This session will identify opportunities for governance professionals to use AI to improve their efficiency and effectiveness, while responsibly managing risk.

 We will break into small groups and provide attendees with the opportunity to ask questions - and get answers - to questions relating to the day's sessions on topics ranging from taking minutes to using generative AI.
+Interactive workshop facilitated by partners from Gibson Dunn.

 A fundamental obligation of every public, private, and non-profit organization is to comply with applicable laws and regulations.
 But in a world of proliferating - and sometimes conflicting mandates - how can you do that?
 This panel will discuss the key elements of an effective compliance program, the board's indispensable role, and how to promote directors' compliance with the law and fulfillment of fiduciary duties.